Animati0n/doker-tutorial-test/README.md

 Any changes made to either the backend or frontend should be seen immediately without needing to rebuild or restart the containers.

-To help with the database, the development stack also includes phpMyAdmin, which can be access at [http://mongo.localhost](http://mongo.localhost) (most browsers will resolve `*.localhost` correctly, so no hosts file changes should be required).
+To help with the database, the development stack also includes Mongo-Express, which can be access at [http://mongo.localhost](http://mongo.localhost) (most browsers will resolve `*.localhost` correctly, so no hosts file changes should be required).